-The 2021 Series G Bonds will bear interest at the fixed rates and payable on the dates set forth on the inside cover page of this Official Statement and, with respect to the 2021 Series G Bonds maturing on November 1, 2041 with CUSIP number 64972EA58, as set forth under "DESCRIPTION OF THE 2021 SERIES G BONDS-2021 Series G Step Coupon Term Bonds."
-The 2021 Series G Bonds maturing on November 1, 2041 with CUSIP number 64972EA58 will be issued as step coupon term bonds and will bear the specified rates of interest during each rate period as set forth under "DESCRIPTION OF THE 2021 SERIES G BONDS-2021 Series G Step Coupon Term Bonds."
-The 2021 Series G Bonds are subject to mandatory tender at the option of the Corporation and are subject to redemption, all as set forth herein.
-The Corporation will be obligated to pay the Purchase Price of 2021 Series G Bonds subject to mandatory tender for purchase and not remarketed only from monies available from and held under the Resolutions.
+The 2021 Series H Bonds are being issued initially in a Term Rate Term and will bear interest during such Term Rate Term at the fixed rate and payable on the dates set forth on the inside cover page of this Official Statement.
+The 2021 Series H Bonds are subject to mandatory tender (including at the option of the Corporation) and are subject to redemption, all as set forth herein.
+The Corporation will be obligated to pay the Purchase Price of 2021 Series H Bonds subject to mandatory tender for purchase and not remarketed only from monies available from and held under the Resolutions.
 No liquidity facility has been obtained to fund such obligation.
-See "DESCRIPTION OF THE 2021 SERIES G BONDS."
+See "DESCRIPTION OF THE 2021 SERIES H BONDS."

-The Bank of New York Mellon, located in New York, New York, is the Trustee with respect to the 2021 Series G Bonds.
+The Bank of New York Mellon, located in New York, New York, is the Trustee with respect to the 2021 Series H Bonds.

-The 2021 Series G Bonds will be issued in book-entry form only and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
-Interest on and principal of the 2021 Series G Bonds will be payable by the Trustee to Cede & Co., as nominee of DTC, which will, in turn, remit such principal and interest to DTC Direct Participants for subsequent disbursement to the Beneficial Owners.
-Purchasers of the 2021 Series G Bonds will not receive physical delivery of bond certificates.
-The 2021 Series G Bonds will not be transferable or exchangeable, except for transfer to another nominee of DTC or otherwise as described herein.
+The 2021 Series H Bonds will be issued in book-entry form only and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+Interest on and principal of the 2021 Series H Bonds will be payable by the Trustee to Cede & Co., as nominee of DTC, which will, in turn, remit such principal and interest to DTC Direct Participants for subsequent disbursement to the Beneficial Owners.
+Purchasers of the 2021 Series H Bonds will not receive physical delivery of bond certificates.
+The 2021 Series H Bonds will not be transferable or exchangeable, except for transfer to another nominee of DTC or otherwise as described herein.
 See "BOOK-ENTRY ONLY SYSTEM."

-The 2021 Series G Bonds are being issued to refund certain outstanding bonds of the Corporation.
-Payment of the principal or Redemption Price or Purchase Price, as applicable, of and interest on the 2021 Series G Bonds will be secured by the Revenues and assets pledged to such payment, including, without limitation, certain payments to be made under or with respect to the Mortgage Loans, and monies and/or Cash Equivalents held under the Debt Service Reserve Account.
-The 2021 Series G Bonds are being issued on a parity with and shall be entitled to the same benefit and security as other Bonds issued and to be issued under the General Resolution (other than Subordinate Bonds).
+The 2021 Series H Bonds are being issued to finance directly or indirectly construction and permanent mortgage loans for certain developments.
+Payment of the principal or Redemption Price or Purchase Price, as applicable, of and interest on the 2021 Series H Bonds will be secured by the Revenues and assets pledged to such payment, including, without limitation, certain payments to be made under or with respect to the Mortgage Loans, and monies and/or Cash Equivalents held under the Debt Service Reserve Account.
+The 2021 Series H Bonds are being issued on a parity with and shall be entitled to the same benefit and security as other Bonds issued and to be issued under the General Resolution (other than Subordinate Bonds).
+Payment of the principal or Redemption Price or Purchase Price, as applicable, of and interest on the 2021 Series H Bonds will also be secured by certain accounts securing only the 2021 Series H Bonds.

-The 2021 Series G Bonds are special obligations of the New York City Housing Development Corporation, a corporate governmental agency, constituting a public benefit corporation, organized and existing under the laws of the State of New York.
-The 2021 Series G Bonds are not a debt of the State of New York or The City of New York, and neither the State of New York nor The City of New York shall be liable thereon, nor shall the 2021 Series G Bonds be payable out of any funds other than those of the Corporation pledged therefor.
+The 2021 Series H Bonds are special obligations of the New York City Housing Development Corporation, a corporate governmental agency, constituting a public benefit corporation, organized and existing under the laws of the State of New York.
+The 2021 Series H Bonds are not a debt of the State of New York or The City of New York, and neither the State of New York nor The City of New York shall be liable thereon, nor shall the 2021 Series H Bonds be payable out of any funds other than those of the Corporation pledged therefor.
 The Corporation has no taxing power.